fleetdm/fleet/website/README.md

 ## Wipe the production database
+I hope you know what you're doing.
 The easiest kind of database schema migration:
 ```sh
 sails_datastores__default__url='REAL_DB_URI_HERE' sails run wipe
 ```

+Then when you see the sailboat, hit `CTRL+C` to exit.
+All done!

 ## Bugs